EvanPl/Arduino_MPPT_Solar_Charge_Controller/README.md

    **Note that, in both charging states (bulk and Float) a green LED turns on (powered from the Arduino), indicating that the battery is charging.**

-   **Moreover, each time a new PWM signal in the MOSFET of the buck converter is applied, a delay of three seconds follows to ensure that the circuit settles electrically.
+   **Moreover, as shown in the code, each time a new PWM signal in the MOSFET of the buck converter is applied, a delay of three seconds follows to ensure that the circuit settles electrically.
 Also, individual functions are used for uploading data online (*up_online* function), controlling the LED 2V load (*load_state* function),  printing data on the LCD (*lcd_print* function), controlling the LED (powered from the Arduino) charging indicators (*led_out* function) and plotting voltages using python (*print_for_python* function).**
 #### 3. Phone Charging
 In this state the circuit charges a mobile phone as explained in the *Phone Charger* section.
 The circuit enters this state when the user either presses the *Phone Charger* button on the circuit or the *Phone* button on the phone (as mentioned in the *Controlling the circuit over the phone* section).
 Note that, in this state the both the buck converter and the 2V LED load are OFF.
 ## &#x1F537; `Soldering and Enclosure`
-Initially, the circuit was constructed and tested on a copper clad, as shown in Figure 9, below, to avoid any circuit board parasitics.
+Initially, the circuit was constructed and tested on a copper clad instead of a circuit board, as shown in Figure 9, below, to avoid any parasitics.
 Later on, it was transferred to a matrix board, as shown in Figure 10, and finally it was mounted together with the LCD inside the enclosure shown in the beginning.

 ![alt text](https://github.com/EvanPl/Arduino-MPPT-Solar-Charge-Controller/blob/master/Images/The%20circuit%20on%20a%20copper%20clad.PNG)